 For the lovely ladies with bigger busts who are wondering if they should invest in one of these, here's a little advice.
 Maybe don't.
 Water bras made for bigger busts tend to be overly padded, which doesn't really help you.
 If anything, this will weigh you down!

-The main reason you should invest in a water bra is if you're looking for a way to help with sagging, though the saggy look can also be prevented with a supportive minimizer bra bra for large boobs.
+The main reason you should invest in a water bra is if you're looking for a way to help with sagging.
+And, for your unique shape, they might be the right fit.
+Give it a try!

 Since water bras hit the market, different styles are available for various outfits and situations.
 There are three main styles this type of bra comes in: push up, demi, and plunge.